kousu/arch-automatic-upgrades/README.md

     sudo check-pacnew
     ```

-    It should run and give no output, though it might find some things if you've run your system for a while.
+    It should run but at this first point give no output, though it might find some surprises if you've run your system for a while.

     ((what you *really* want to know is what patch to apply on top of the new version; in git terminology,